Daniel Oduber Quirós

-Porfirio Ricardo José Luis Daniel Oduber Quirós (August 25, 1921 – October 13, 1991) was a Costa Rican politician, lawyer, philosopher, poet, and essayist.
-He served as the President of Costa Rica from 1974 to 1978.
-He is credited with the creation of the Sistema Nacional de Radio y Televisión and the Universidad Estatal a Distancia.
+Porfirio Ricardo José Luis Daniel Oduber Quirós (25 August 1921 – 13 October 1991) was a Costa Rican intellectual and statesman who served as the 37th President of Costa Rica from 1974 to 1978.
+A member of the National Liberation Party, he previously served as President of the Legislative Assembly from 1970 to 1973.

+During his administration, the government established the Costa Rican Museum of Art, the Distance State University (UNED) and the La Sabana Metropolitan Park, and enacted the Social Development and Family Allowances Act, which expanded social assistance programs for low-income families by helping reduce expenses related to food, healthcare, childcare, and eldercare.
+His presidency also promoted student loan programs and supported the expansion of national parks, recreational areas, and cultural institutions.

+Biography

 In 1926, he was enrolled in the kindergarten of the Dolorosa church in the city of San José.
 Between 1928 and 1933, he studied primary education at the Buenaventura Corrales School.

 Oduber worked as a lawyer early in his career.
 In 1945, Oduber went to Canada to study philosophy at McGill University, graduating with a Master of Arts degree.
 In 1948, he returned to Costa Rica and participated in the revolution led by José Figueres Ferrer.
-When their faction won, he was named Secretary General of the Second Republic of Costa Rica.
+When their faction won, he was named Secretary-General of the Founding Junta of the Second Republic.

 Some time later he traveled to Paris, where he continued his philosophical studies at the Sorbonne.
 In 1948, while studying in France, he married Marjorie Elliott Sypher, the daughter of Canadian diplomats.
 The couple had two children, Luis Adrian and Ana María.